fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-questionnaire-intro.md

  In the service, the `Binary.contentType` is verified against a ValueSet with `uri` `http://ehealth.sundhed.dk/vs/questionnaire-item-image-format` while the size of `Binary.data` must not exceed a configurable size, currently 266Kb (base64 encoded).

 ### Answer significance
-The `item.ehealth-questionnaire-answerSignificance` element functions as a triaging indicator, describing the importance of answers to respective questions. `answerSignificance` has two sub elements:
+The `item.ehealth-questionnaire-answerSignificance` element functions as a triaging indicator, describing the importance of answers to respective questions.

+Answer significance is a colour.
+Currently the possible values are red, yellow, green.
+Answer condition specifies the conditions that must be fulfilled for the answer to result in the given colour.

+`answerSignificance` has two sub elements:
 * The `answerSignificance.significance` element which states the triaging color
 * The `answerSignificance.answerCondition` contains the value or interval limits for comparison against the given answer.
     * `answerCondition.value[x]` is the value to compare with an answer and contains various type depending on the need.